pivotal-Jay-Wilson/gemfire-k8s/README.md

     - ./gemfire/helmcharts/gemfire-crd-x.x.x.tgz
     - ./gemfire/helmcharts/gemfire-operator-2.4.0.tgz
 4. Setup a Kubernetes environment below(Minikube, GCP)
-   - Since we lost the playgoroud none of the cloud have been tested
+   - Since we lost the playground none of the cloud have been tested
    - I have moved the install of the certificate manager into the kubernetes setup

 ## Get an Access Token for Broadcom Registry